 If your employer will not pay for your education, you may have to finance your education on your own.
-Consider using your savings, student loans, and other options to finance your degree, such as scholarships, including the Entrepreneurship Scholarship and the Senior Project Scholarship.
+Consider using your savings, student loans, and other options to finance your degree, such as scholarships.
 And of course, feel free to contact an AU representative about financial assistance.

 How to Get a Master of Accountancy

 The process of getting a Master of Accountancy requires the completion of some kind of undergraduate degree, be it accounting, finance, business, or even in an unrelated field.

 Second, you must find an accredited college or university that offers a Master of Accountancy program.
 The program is usually one to two years in length.
 Complete the program, and you’ll be on-track to succeed in the high-demand world of accounting.